meritumenterprises-netizen/VSIXClassView/VSIXProject1/overview.md

 # Support

 This extension is only available for VS.NET 2026 (all editions).
-Previous editions of VS.NET are not supported.
+Previous versions of VS.NET are not supported and their support is not planned.

 The extension has rudimentary support for VS.NET 2026 themes.